M1nJun/CampusSafetyApp/README.md

 Now we are looking at the Officer version of the app.
 On the home screen of the Officer app, the user will see two options: Instant Requests, Reserved Requests.
+I'm still working on the demo of the app with the screenshots.
+Will come back to explaining these screenshots.

 <img src="https://github.com/user-attachments/assets/b14ae7da-d571-4f0b-adfd-6dfca704c299" width="300">
 <img src="https://github.com/user-attachments/assets/282d7530-97b5-48d5-80d3-876975c050f0" width="300">
 <img src="https://github.com/user-attachments/assets/dc6a8e62-806e-4cf3-a03a-b41be6f89128" width="300">